 - E-mail address: As noted on the form, if you indicate an email address, all correspondence will be sent to the email address, and you should not receive any mail or phone correspondence.
 If you include an email address, your VOS will be emailed to you, not mailed.

-Part B – Documents Requested
+Completing Part B of the IMM 5009 – Documents Requested

 This section relates to your supporting documentation.
 More details about the acceptable supporting documentation can be found below.